 Investigating the ecosystem functioning of shallow Caribbean bays, and predicting their response to climate change.

 This work is part of the SCENES project (Stability of Caribbean coastal ecosystems under future extreme sea level changes).
-With partners in TUDelft and Utrecht University, we will combine this work with hydrodynamic modelling to predict the future of Caribbean bays.
+With partners in TUDelft and Utrecht University, we will combine our understanding of the ecosystem functioning with future climate scenarios to predict the future of Caribbean bays.

 MSc: Carbon-use of temperate seaweed communities, and their response to ocean acidification - University of Otago, New Zealand